regularstuff/tildeblog/README.md

  - single author (not a group blog)
  - installable django app
  - article tagging
+ - display latex using mathjax or similar
  - flexsearch with live update results (via htmx/alpine.js)
  - has draft queue
  - supports comments and has some spam filter/are you a human challenge
  - quick capture of "seed" from mobile / from discord channel.
 So you can remind yourself to write up something you learn
+ - "heatmap" similar to github's day/week commit visualization, showing activity over time
+ - allow selective feature-by-feature visibility, perhaps by giving a prospective employer a key

 ## future (spitballing)